jdegand/bug-cd/README.md

 - App is slow and you can't refresh it.
 - I didn't like the order of the routes so I changed them.
 Although it doesn't really matter in this case, I always prefer to have empty routes at the bottom (with a wildcard route as the final route).
 - Having getMenu function calls inside the template is a problem.
-- Use a pipe ?
+- Use a pipe ?  ngOnChanges ?
+- I initially leaned towards ngOnChanges as many challenges I have already used pipes.
-- The fake backend response (string) actually makes this harder to fix.
-You have will have typing errors if try to just pass the string response to menus.
+- The fake backend response (string) actually makes this harder to fix with ngOnChanges.
+- There will be typing issues if you just pass a string to menus.
+Once you fix that, then you call the getMenu function inside of ngOnChanges.
+Then you have to worry about return types and issues in the template.
+- I think it would be preferrable to have the @Input just be the object itself.
+But that wouldn't be enough as you would need to pass the Input value to a function that adds the prop value inside the ngOnChanges function.
-- I think using ngOnChanges is probably the solution Thomas had in mind.
+- Ultimately, I think ngOnChanges would require too much modification to the existing code to be a realistic solution.
-- However, I found some great articles and there is an easy fix.
+- I found some great articles and there is an easy fix.
 Use a memo function and you can keep the function calls in the template.
 See [this article](https://itnext.io/its-ok-to-use-function-calls-in-angular-templates-ffdd12b0789e) for the memo function and explanation.

 ## Useful Resources